-When a student is absent for an assessment task (SAC or Redemption) and their absence has been approved, the teacher is to arrange an alternative time for this to be completed.
+When a student is absent for an assessment task (SAC or Redemption) and their absence has been approved, the teacher is to arrange an alternative time for this to be completed and record this as a "Re-Schedule SAC Notice" to inform both parents and student.
 If a student is absent on the day of a SAC catch-up or the Redemption and do not have appropriate documentation for this will receive an 'N' result for the outcome and unit.

-Absences due to co-curricular activities
+8.11 Absences due to co-curricular activities